Something Deep Inside: Music video

+The video for "Something Deep Inside" was directed by Cameron Casey.
+A promotional video was also made for the Motiv 8 radio mix.

-The video begins in a small, futuristic luxury apartment where Billie wakes up and looks outside, where it is raining.
+The video begins in a small, futuristic luxury apartment where Piper wakes up and looks outside, where it is raining.
 She clickes on a button on the wall and the room is redecorated with digital-like technology.
-She then invites some friends (who are Billie's dancers) to her house where they have a dance party.
+She then invites some friends (who are Piper's dancers) to her house where they have a dance party.
 They continue to dance and sing the song until the video ends.
-There were cut scenes of Billie dancing in the main room while it turns into a tropical rainforest.
-Cut scenes of Billie in the rainforest itself were seen.
+There were cut scenes of Piper dancing in the main room while it turns into a tropical rainforest.
+Cut scenes of Piper in the rainforest itself were seen.